 Is pineapple good for diabetics?

 Diabetes is a chronic condition that requires constant management.
-A healthy diet and lifestyle play an important role in controlling blood sugars.
+A healthy diet and lifestyle play an important role in controlling blood sugar.

 A diabetes diet should include foods that do not negatively affect blood sugar levels and help control them naturally.
 Fruits are extremely healthy.
 It is advised to eat fruits daily to receive a variety of nutrients.